Hector-bit/Portfolio-HM/README.md

 ## Portfolio

-Repos for Personal portfolio
+Repo for Personal portfolio

-Personal Portfolio contains:
- - About
- - Projects
+Built with:
- - Tools
+ - React
- - Contact
+ - SASS

+What is in here?
+ - A short "About me Summary"
+ - List of projects (4 at the moment)
+ - List of tools that have experience in
+ - Some other contact information!